Inbibo/adonisfx_docs/docs/faq.md

 ## How can I change the logger level?

-By default, AdonisFX solvers print log messages to the console if their level is `Info`, `Warning`, or `Error`.
-However, `Debug` log messages can be enabled to assist with troubleshooting.
-To enable `Debug` messages, set the environment variable `ADN_LOGGER_LEVEL` to `0`.
-To disable `Debug` messages again, set the environment variable to `1`.
-Note that for these changes to take effect, the AdonisFX plugin must be reloaded.
+AdonisFX Logger has different levels of execution: (0) Debug, (1) Info, (2) Warning, (3) Error.
+The level is determined by an environment variable `ADN_LOGGER_LEVEL`.
+If not defined, AdonisFX Logger Level is set to Info by default.
+This allows the system to print Info, Warning and Error messages to the console.
+If more verbosity is required, it is possible to modify the level to Debug.
+For that, the environment variable `ADN_LOGGER_LEVEL` has to be set to `0`.
+Note that for this change to take effect, the AdonisFX plugin must be reloaded.

 ## How can I control the multithreading of AdonisFX solvers?

 AdonisFX nodes use multithreading based on a threshold that determines the minimum number of elements required for parallel processing.
 If the number of elements to process exceeds this threshold, multithreading will be applied, otherwise, the code will execute sequentially.
 This threshold is set to `16` by default, but can be adjusted by modifying the value of the `ADN_MIN_PARALLEL_SIZE` environment variable.
 Modify this value carefully, as it can improve performance in some cases but may also reduce it depending on your CPU.
-Note that for these changes to take effect, the AdonisFX plugin must be reloaded.